-- Involve simple, and easily understood procedures that allow you to present your grievance orally or in writing. - Not count against you or your provider in any way. - Allow you to authorize another person to act on your behalf, including a provider or advocate.
-If you authorize another person to act on your behalf, PHC's Drug Medi-Cal Organized Delivery System might ask you to sign a form authorizing the plan to release information to that person. - Ensure that the individuals making the decisions are qualified to do so and not involved in any previous levels of review or decision-making. - Identify the roles and responsibilities of you, PHC and your provider. - Provide resolution for the grievance in the required timeframes.
+- Involve simple, and easily understood procedures that allow you to present your grievance orally or in writing. - Not count against you or your provider in any way. - Allow you to authorize another person to act on your behalf, including a provider.
+If you authorize another person to act on your behalf, we will ask you to sign a form authorizing the plan to release information to that person.

+- Ensure that the individuals making the decisions are qualified to do so and not involved in any previous levels of review or decision-making. - Identify the roles and responsibilities of you, your provider and us. - Provide resolution for the grievance in the required timeframes.

-When Can I File a Grievance?
+When Can I File A Grievance?

-You can file a grievance with PHC at any time if you are unhappy with the substance use disorder treatment services you are receiving from PHC's Drug Medi-Cal Organized Delivery System providers or have another concern regarding PHC's Drug Medi-Cal Organized Delivery System.
+You can file a grievance with us at any time if you are unhappy with the SUD treatment services you are receiving or have another concern regarding our W&R Program.

-How Can I File a Grievance?
+How Can I File A Grievance?

-You may call PHC's Member Services Monday - Friday from 8 p.m. - 5 p.m. at (800) 863-4155 or TDD/TYY (800) 735-2929 to get help with a grievance.
+You may call our Member Services Monday - Friday from 8 p.m. - 5 p.m. at (800) 863-4155 or TDD/TYY (800) 735-2929 to get help with a grievance.
 PHC will provide self-addressed envelopes at all the providers' sites for you to mail in your grievance.
 Grievances can be filed orally or in writing.
 Oral grievances do not have to be followed up in writing.